Fun Without FODMAPs

 Low FODMAP notes

-In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
+In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
-Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
+Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

 Garlic-infused oil is a popular way to add low FODMAP garlic flavor on the low FODMAP diet.
-My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that has been confirmed to be low FODMAP by Monash University.
+My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that Monash University has confirmed to be low FODMAP.
 Learn more about why garlic-infused oil is okay in my Low FODMAP Garlic and Onion Substitutes post.

 Green beans are low FODMAP in servings of 15 beans or 75 grams.
 Larger servings contain higher amounts of the FODMAP sorbitol (one of the polyols).